-- 2. Obtain ADOH approval prior to any change in the management agent. - 3.
-Notify ADOH prior to any change in Project name. - 4.
-Perform annual tenant recertification as required by the LURA. - 5.
-Establish the utility allowance as required by Treas.
-Reg.
-1.42-10. - 6.
-Comply with the program requirements relating to the source of any funding to the Project and the Fair Housing Act (42 U.S.C. § 3601 et seq.), the Americans with Disabilities Act (42 U.S.C. § 12101 et seq.), Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. § 794). - K. Liability.
 The Owner is responsible for compliance with the requirements of the Code and the QAP.
-ADOH shall not be liable to third parties for claims arising from an Owner's failure to comply with the requirements of the Code or the QAP. - L. Correction of Non-Compliance Condition. - 1.
-ADOH shall provide written notice of noncompliance to the Owner if: - a.
-ADOH has not received a complete annual certification report with attachments by the due date. - b.
+ADOH shall not be liable to third parties for claims arising from an Owner's failure to comply with the requirements of the Code or the QAP.

+L. Correction of Non-Compliance Condition

+- 1. ADOH shall provide written notice of noncompliance to the Owner if: - ADOH has not received a complete annual certification report with attachments by the due date. - b.
 ADOH finds that the Project is out of compliance with any of the provisions of the Code or the terms and provisions of the LURA. - 2.
 The Owner shall have thirty (30) calendar days from the date of notice of noncompliance to correct the annual certification report.
 The Owner shall have ninety (90) calendar days from the date of notice of noncompliance to correct other issues.
-ADOH may grant an extension of up to one hundred eighty (180) calendar days to complete corrective action if the Owner demonstrates good cause for the extension to the satisfaction of ADOH. - 3.
+ADOH may grant an extension of up to 180 calendar days to complete corrective action if the Owner demonstrates good cause for the extension to the satisfaction of ADOH. - 3.
 ADOH is required to file IRS Form 8823, "Low-Income Housing Credit Agencies Report of Noncompliance" with the IRS within forty-five (45) calendar days of the end of the allowable correction period.
 ADOH must report all noncompliance issues whether corrected or not.
 ADOH may explain the nature of the noncompliance or failure to certify and state whether the noncompliance has been corrected.
 The IRS, not ADOH, shall make any determinations as to the applicability of recapture penalties. - 4.
-In the event that the Owner fails to take corrective action within the cure period described in Section 8.2(K)(2), ADOH may commence legal action to enforce the duties and obligations of the Owner described in the LURA. - 5.
-ADOH must perform inspections of the Project and perform on-site audits of the resident certification forms and supporting documentation throughout the first fifteen (15) years of the Compliance Period and any agreed-upon extended Compliance
+In the event that the Owner fails to take corrective action within the cure period described in Section 8.2(L)(2), ADOH may commence legal action to enforce the duties and obligations of the Owner described in the LURA. - 5.
+ADOH must perform inspections of the Project and perform on-site audits of the resident certification forms and supporting documentation throughout the first fifteen (15) years of the Compliance Period and any agreed-upon extended Compliance Period.
+ADOH shall notify the Owner in writing of the scheduling of any such inspection or audit.